Family research in Campagna, Campania, Italy

 Church Records in Campagna

-But our local genealogists, are graduated in history and archivistics so, with their expertise, they can research the church registers of Campagna on your behalf to gather info about your family history during centuries.
+Our local genealogists, graduated in history and archival studies, can consult the parish archives of Campagna on your behalf and reconstruct your family history through the centuries.

 In case you want to visit churches, these are the addresses of parishes active today in Campagna: